Kolot86/My-guides/KYVE/KYVE-beta.md

 ```bash
 NODENAME=Du_not_copypast
 ```
-## Chose your port if you whant.
-Ahoy!
+## Make your custom ports.
+You can change this two numbers
 ```bash
 KYVE_PORT=26
 ```